SebastianJiroSchlecht/fdnToolbox/README.md

 # fdnToolbox
-Matlab Toolbox for Feedack Delay Networks (FDNs).
-This is a pre-release version,
+Matlab Toolbox for Feedback Delay Networks (FDNs).
+This is a pre-release version.
+An accompanying paper is in preparation.

 Feedback delay networks (FDNs) are recursive filters, which are widely used for artificial reverberation and decorrelation.
-This toolbox implements a wide range of variants and analysis methods
+This toolbox implements a wide range of variants and analysis methods.

-* Feedback Matrix designs, scalar, delay and filter matrices
+* Feedback Matrix designs, scalar, delay, and filter matrices
 * Absorption filter design
 * Time-varying matrix design
 * Modal decomposition for spectral analysis